open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 implement so that they can be plugged into OpenTelemetry SDK and support sending of telemetry data.

-The goals of the interface are:

-* Minimize burden of implementation for protocol-dependent telemetry exporters.
+The goal of the interface is to minimize burden of implementation for protocol-dependent telemetry exporters.
 The protocol exporter is expected to be primarily a simple telemetry data encoder and transmitter.
-* Allow implementing helpers as composable components that use the same chainable `Exporter` interface.

 #### Interface Definition